BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 <script type="text/javascript" src="https://asciinema.org/a/44233.js" id="asciicast-44233" async data-preload="true"></script>

-# Introduction to Game of Life rules
+# Game of Life rules

 If you haven't heard about [game of life problem](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) then here is basic concept.
 If you already know it, just jump to next header.